+JULY 2020

 CROSSCHOP

 Official Newsletter of the NORTH BAY POWER AND SAIL SQUADRON

 Contents

 AGM & Elections

 Boating in a Pandemic

 Calendar of Events

 Don Whyte Passes

 Find the Best Lifejacket

 Nominating Committee Report

 Online Courses

 1

 1

 2

 1

 4

 2

 3

 Boating In A Pandemic

 The restrictions are being lifted but it's still important to wash your hands, physical distance and stay home if you are sick.
 As well, many cities are mandating that you wear a mask indoors in public places.

-JULY 2020

 The Ontario Government now state that in most areas of Ontario up to 100 people can meet outside and 50 inside, as long as they can maintain 2 metres apart.
-When you are outside on your boat, remember if people are outside your "social circle" to maintain vour distance.
+When you are outside on your boat, remember if people are outside your "social circle" to maintain your distance.
 We are doing very well, but are not out of this yet, so please continue to be vigilant.

 Don Whyte Passes Away

-We regret to inform you Don Whyte passed away at the North Bay Regional Health Centre on Thursday, June 25, 2020.
-He was 88 years old.
-He was the husband of the late Janet Sylvia (nee Hahn), the loving dad of Janet Hicks who was Don's caregiver, and lain Whyte and his wife Colleen.
+We regret to inform you Don Whyte passed away on Thursday, June 25, 2020.
+Don was a proud member of the Power and Sail Squadron for 42 years.
+Husband of the late Janet Sylvia (nee Hahn), loving dad of Janet Hicks who was Don's caregiver, and Iain Whyte and his wife Colleen.

-As a proud member of the Power and Sail Squadron for 42 years.
-Don was an active and very skilled member who always had great stories to tell.
-Don served with the RCAF for 34 years, before retiring in 1986 as a Wing Commander.

-He will be missed by the many boaters and sailors in the area.
+On Tues.
+July 28. his ashes are to be scattered on Lake Nipissing Any CPS member who wish to reminisce about Don are invited to meet at the North Bay Yacht Club around 1600 hrs that day when Bill Simkins and Jan return off the lake.
+Please bring your own lawn chair, beverage of choice and snacks, and advise Carol Gibson you are coming at 705-752-2223 in case the date needs to be changed because of weather.

 AGM & Elections

 Thursday, Sept.
-10 19:00 h
+10 19:00 h Place: TBD

-Place: TBD

 Come out to elect your Bridge for the upcoming year and find out all that the North Bay Power and Sail Squadron have accomplished this year.

 We are hoping to be able to have an in person meeting, but will confirm the details in late August.

-nbpss.on.ca